Skip to content

 Inside the temple surrounding the monument, a seated Lincoln statue is the memorial’s main feature.
 On the chair of the statue, inscriptions of Lincoln’s 2 most famous speeches, the Gettysburg Address and his second inaugural address, can be found.

 While seeing the memorial itself is one of the most fascinating things to do in Washington, D.C., the Lincoln Memorial is also iconic for being the site of many historical speeches.
-In fact, the Lincoln Memorial is where Martin Luther King Jr. delivered his “I Have a Dream” speech.
+It is where Martin Luther King Jr. delivered his “I Have a Dream” speech.

 4: United States Capitol

 The Capitol Building became the meeting place for the American government in 1800 and is still used today.
-Touring through the building and learning about American history is one of the best things to do in Washington, D.C.
+Touring the building and learning about American history are among the best things I have learned about Washington, D.C.

-The Capitol Building features a beautiful visitor’s centre where guests can view historical exhibits, get a bite to eat, and book a tour of the Capitol.
-Tours and activities at the Capitol are free and take guests through the history of the building and important events that took place there.
+The Capitol Building features a beautiful visitor’s centre where guests can view historical exhibits, get a bite to eat, and book a tour.
+Tours and activities at the Capitol are free, and guests can take the tour through the building’s history and important events.

 Things to do in Washington, D.C. - Capitol Building

-Visiting the Capitol is one of the best things to do in Washington, D.C.
+Visiting the Capitol is one of the best things in Washington, D.C.

 5: United States Botanic Garden

-Walking through the United States Botanic Garden is one of the most relaxing things to do in Washington, D.C.
-The garden is located at the United States Capitol Building and is the oldest continually-operating botanic garden in the country.
+Walking through the United States Botanic Garden is one of the most relaxing things in Washington, D.C.
+The garden is located at the United States Capitol Building and is the country’s oldest continually operating botanic garden.
 It is open every day of the year.

-The conservatory at the garden is broken up into different sections that each represent a unique habitat to explore.
-There are 12 habitats simulated in the conservatory, including the Hawaiian tropics, the desert, and the jungle.
+The conservatory at the garden is divided into sections, each representing a unique habitat to explore.
+Twelve habitats, including the Hawaiian tropics, the desert, and the jungle, are simulated in the conservatory.

 6: Jefferson Memorial

-The Jefferson Memorial was built in 1943 and is dedicated to America’s 3rd president.
-Thomas Jefferson is an extremely important person in American history; he wrote the Declaration of Independence, founded the Democratic party in the country, and was a driving force during the American Revolution.
+The Jefferson Memorial, built in 1943, is dedicated to America’s third president, Thomas Jefferson.
+Jefferson is a vital person in American history; he wrote the Declaration of Independence, founded the Democratic party in the country, and was a driving force during the American Revolution.

 Touring the memorial is one of the best things to do in Washington, D.C.
-Along the walls of the memorial, there are quotes from Jefferson regarding his ideals.
+Along the walls of the monument are quotes from Jefferson regarding his ideals.
 His ideology included supporting religious freedom and being anti-corruption.

 Things to do in Washington, D.C. - Jefferson Memorial